Frndo1203/Frndo1203/README.md

 - 📫 How to reach me **oliveirafer06@gmail.com**

-- ⚡ Fun fact **After working, i still have to study, so, I'm like a zombie.**
+- ⚡ Fun fact **After working, I still have to study, so, I'm like a zombie.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">